Skip to main content

 • Rainbow CSV: Shows columns in pure CSV.
 Happy magic.

-• TabNine: If you ever dreamt about the code that writes itself, this is the extension you want.
+• Codeium: If you ever dreamt about the code that writes, documents and refactors itself, this is the extension you want.
 Creepy.
 Awesome.
 But creepy.
 Must have.

 • Todo Tree: The best way to work with TODO logging in code.